AVSLab/basilisk/src/simulation/sensors/hingedRigidBodyMotorSensor/hingedRigidBodyMotorSensor.rst

     testModule.ModelTag = "motorSensor"

 The sensor adds an optional noise (defined by a standard deviation), bias, and discretization to ``theta`` and ``thetaDot``.
+If no noise is specified then the default behavior is for the actual panel states to be passed along as the sensed state.

 A sample setup is done using: